 The need for a performing arts center at ConVal High School

-For nearly fifty years, since ConVal High School opened its doors in 1970 without a performance venue, student musicians have had to perform in the school’s gym, where seating options are bleachers or metal folding chairs on a flat floor.
+For nearly fifty years, since ConVal High School opened its doors in 1970 without a performance venue, student musicians have had to perform in the school’s gym.
+Seating options for the audience are bleachers or metal folding chairs on a flat floor.
 It is a space that is acoustically and technically unsuitable for musical performance.
 ‘Making do’ in the gym “limits the possibilities and achievements of our students,” says Krystal Morin, Choral Music teacher at ConVal.
 “It’s time that they have a space that will enhance their work and expand our opportunities for creativity and collaboration,” adds Morin.

 The high school’s planners also left out a theatre for dramatic arts.
-By necessity, a lecture hall was converted into a theatre, and it was later named for Lucy Hurlin, a talented ConVal actress who died in a car accident in 1979.
-The Lucy Hurlin Theater lacks a backstage, orchestra pit, wings, storage space, and proper lighting, acoustics, and HVAC.
-With only 200 seats, and a very small stage, the theater cannot accommodate large theatrical productions or musical programs.
+By necessity, a lecture hall was converted into a theatre, and was later named for Lucy Hurlin, a talented ConVal actress who died in a car accident in 1979.
+The Lucy Hurlin Theatre lacks a backstage, orchestra pit, wings, storage space, and proper lighting, acoustics, and HVAC.
+With only 200 seats, and a small stage, the theatre cannot accommodate large theatrical productions or musical programs.